G-Research/siembol/docs/introduction/introduction.md

 - Defining rules for selecting enrichment logic, joining enrichment tables, and defining how to enrich the processed log.

+### Configurations and Rules

-### Configurations and Rules are Defined by a Web Application Siembol UI
+Configurations and rules are defined by a web application Siembol UI.

 - All configurations are stored in JSON format and edited by web forms in order to avoid mistakes and speed up creation and learning time.
 - Configurations are stored in Git repositories.